BusyByte/scaladays-2016-nyc/talks/lagom.md

 scala api in progress

-swagger in future so no binary couple
+swagger in future so no binary coupling

 [Greg Young on why you should use Event Sourcing](https://www.youtube.com/watch?v=JHGkaShoyNs)